rdbinas/GTAV-RESOURCES/Resources/RageCoop/RageCoop.Resources.Management/README.md

 All
 ```

-## Members.db
+## ManagementStore.db
-Other than using commands, you can use [database editor](https://sqlitebrowser.org/) to view/edit the members and banned address in **Members.db** directly as well.
+Other than using commands, you can use [database editor](https://github.com/mbdavid/LiteDB.Studio/releases/tag/v1.0.2) to view/edit the members and banned address in **ManagementStore.db** directly as well.

 ## Server setup
 You can execute commands directly in server console with all permissions, there's one default admin user:<br/>